MoonBlvd/tad-IROS2019/README.md

 ![Alt Text](figures/tad2019iros.gif)

 ## Citation
-If you found the repo is useful, please feel free to cite our papers:
+If you found this repo is useful, please feel free to cite our papers:

 	@inproceedings{yao2018egocentric,
 		title={Egocentric Vision-based Future Vehicle Localization for Intelligent Driving Assistance Systems},